learn-co-curriculum/phase-0-javascript-events-acting-on-events-lab/README.md

 ## Conclusion

-Events and event handling is vital to web programming with the addition of the language to browsers.
-JavaScript allows for dynamic page rendering, and user can interact with the contents of the page in real time.
+Events and event handling are vital to web programming.
+JavaScript allows for dynamic page rendering, and users can interact with the contents of the page in real time.
 With knowledge of these basic techniques, you'll become comfortable working with more complex interactions like those in video games that you may have played or seen before!